karayabin/universe-snapshot/universe/Ling/Light_Realist/personal/mydoc/pages/duelist.md

         Example:
             - inner join user u on i.user_id=u.id
 - ?base_where: array|string.
 Each item being a "where" expression.
-        The first item is implicitly prefixed with "WHERE 0 ", while the other items are piled after that.
         Example:
+            - user_id=3
-            - and (first_name like '%marie%'
+            - and user_id=3

-            - or last_name like '%marie%')
+        Note that both examples above are possible, depending on what you where clause starts with (does it start with WHERE or WHERE 1 for instance).

-        In other words, you're responsible for creating the full where clause, and you have full control on the syntax.
+        You're responsible for creating the full where clause; you have full control on the syntax.

+- ?base_where_sep: string=and.
+A keyword to insert between the last "base_where" expression, and the first dynamic "where" expression injected by the user if any (see the user injection section below for more details).
+    So the idea is that the developer can start a basic "where" clause with the **base_where** setting, but then the user can dynamically add to that "where expression".
+    In order to keep the sql syntax valid though, a keyword such as **AND** or **OR** might be required between the base_where and the dynamic where expressions.
+    Note: the base_where_sep is always padded with one space on each side, to smooth integration in the resulting where expression.

 - ?base_group_by: array|string.
 Each item being a "group_by" expression (without the "GROUP BY" keyword).
         Example:
             - first_name